tweag/monad-bayes/docs/docs/usage.md

 "PMMH is only applicable to models with a specific structure, namely the probabilistic program needs to decompose to a prior over the global parameters `m param` and the rest of the model `param -> m a`.
 Combining these using >>= would yield the complete model of type `m a`."

 "The idea is to do MH on the parameters of the model.
 Recall that for MH we need to compute the likelihood for the particular values of parameters but that involves integrating over the remaining random variables in the model which is intractable.
-Fortunately to obtain valid MH it is sufficient to have an unbiased estimator for the likelihood which is produced by a single sample from `Weighted`.
+Fortunately to obtain valid MH it is sufficient to have an unbiased estimator for the likelihood which is produced by a single sample from `WeightedT`.
 MH with such an estimator is referred to as pseudo-marginal MH.
-If instead of taking a single weight from `Weighted` we take the sum of weights from `Population` we obtain an unbiased estimator with lower variance.
-In particular if such a `Population` is a result of smc the resulting algorithm is known as PMMH."
+If instead of taking a single weight from `WeightedT` we take the sum of weights from `PopulationT` we obtain an unbiased estimator with lower variance.
+In particular if such a `PopulationT` is a result of smc the resulting algorithm is known as PMMH."

 Because of the modularity of monad-bayes, the implementation is remarkably simple, and directly linked to the algorithm: